uprev-mrt/mrt-tutorial/README.md

     /* USER CODE BEGIN 3 */
   }
 ```
-build the project and run it should toggle the led everytime it
+build the project and run it.
+The led should turn on to show it passed the device test.
+If you step through code you will see valid temperature/humidity readings.

 # 5) Create a PolyPacket Service <a id="poly-make" style="font-size:0.4em;" href="#top">back to top</a>